ImperialPlugins/ImperialStudio-Libraries/Readme.md

 * IoC container for services
 * Abstractions.
 A lot of them.
 Any component is replacable.
 * A Unity project/library that actually uses modern C# with lots of OOP, patterns, etc.
+* Steamworks integration

 # Compiling
-If you want to compile the Unity projects, copy "UnityEngine.CoreModule.dll", "UnityEngine.PhysicsModule.dll", "UnityEngine.ProfilerModule.dll" and "UnityEngine.dll" into the Libraries folder.
-If you are using an older version of Unity, just copying "UnityEngine.dll" should be sufficient.
+If you want to compile the Unity projects, copy the following files into the Libraries folder:
+* UnityEngine.dll
+* UnityEngine.CoreModule.dll
+* UnityEngine.InputModule.dll
+* UnityEngine.ProfilerModule.dll
+* UnityEngine.PhysicsModule.dll

+On older versions of Unity, just copying "UnityEngine.dll" should be sufficient.

 ## License
 Copyright (c) 2019 Enes Sadık Özbek.
 All rights reserved.